antixenoinitiative/axiwiki/combat-speedrunning.md

 First things first: Speedrunning is not for newcomer pilots to Anti-Xeno combat.

-We generally recommend CMDRs attain at least the Serpent's Nememis rank (Medusa solo) before they focus on learning the advanced techniques involved in speedrunning.
+We generally recommend CMDRs attain at least the Serpent's Nemesis rank (Medusa solo) before they focus on learning the advanced techniques involved in speedrunning.

 # Speedrunning Ranks